 When cleaning it is always a good idea to start with the painted surfaces first, scrubbing small surfaces of the bike at a time to prevent scraping of the paint especially when the cleaning sponge is encrusted with dust.
 Later, you can then start cleaning the tires and spoke with a stiff brush.

 Getting the hard parts cleaned

 When you think of “motorcycle wash” what comes to the mind of most people is cleaning the motorcycle painted surface and the wheels.
-But what about the cleaning the sensitive parts of the bike like the chrome and matte finishes, chain and sensitive engine components?
+But what about cleaning the sensitive parts of the bike like the chrome and matte finishes, chain, and sensitive engine components?

 As much as it might be tempting to wash your motorcycle’s chain with pressured water, especially with all the grime and dirt stuck on it, it may damage the chain’s performance.
 This is simply because the water penetrates through the rings and links pushing in dirt and grime.

 Using special chain cleaning products and stiff brushes is one of the simplest ways of cleaning your bike’s chain.
 Although this method may not clean the chain entirely, it will, however, make it possible to spot the areas that need extra attention from you.

 Rinsing and Drying

 Rinsing and drying should happen almost immediately after motorcycle washing.
 This will help prevent the detergents from drying on your motorcycle leaving swirls and streaks that are hard to remove.

 So make sure you splash water on the motorcycle from all angles while paying attention to electricity and the engine area.
 When it comes to drying your washed motorcycle, there are a couple of options to choose from.
 You might use a leaf blower or simply use a clean towel to dry your motorcycle.
 Most bike owners prefer using a leaf blower since it saves you energy and reduces swirls.